 When the sender sends their message, it is encrypted using symmetric key encryption with a session key.
 The session key is encrypted using the receiver’s public key.
 When the receiver is ready to open the message, they decrypt the session key with their private key.
 Then, they use the session key to decrypt the message.

-Using this combination, we address the risk with symmetric key encryption (not having a secure way to share keys) and the limitations of public-key encryption (being limited on the size of data to encrypt within reasonable computational overhead).
+Using this combination, we address the risk with symmetric key encryption (not having a secure way to share keys) and the limitations of public-key encryption (being limited on the size of data to encrypt within a reasonable computational overhead).

 Sending Encrypted Emails